Search

 In FY2022, the U.S. funded $8.7 billion for domestic HIV/AIDS programs, especially the Ryan White HIV/AIDS Program (RWHAP) under the Health Resources & Services Administration (HRSA).
 Given the different clients, approaches, and localities, there is opportunity for cross-program learnings to improve program design and services in the field and move the needle towards ending the HIV epidemic.
 In this paper, “Bi-directional Lessons Learned Along the HIV Treatment Cascade Between the RWHAP and PEPFAR,” Abt experts discuss how critical domestic and international HIV prevention and treatment programs under HRSA and PEPFAR can align to end the HIV/AIDS epidemic.

-Taking lessons and insights from a bi-directional learning project funded by HRSA’s HIV and AIDS Bureau, the authors describe the models of care used by RWHAP, which serves more than 50 percent of all people with HIV in the U.S. The team also explains the care models used globally under PEPFAR, and how each program offers lessons for the other, including: integrated behavioral health care, trauma-informed care, capacity building of local institutions, the use of community health workers to support treatment, data use for decision-making, differentiated service delivery, sustainability activities, and more.
+Taking lessons and insights from a bi-directional learning project funded by HRSA’s HIV/AIDS Bureau, the authors describe the models of care used by RWHAP, which serves more than 50 percent of all people with HIV in the U.S. The team also explains the care models used globally under PEPFAR, and how each program offers lessons for the other, including: integrated behavioral health care, capacity building of local institutions, the use of community health workers to support treatment, data use for decision-making, differentiated service delivery, sustainability activities, and more.

-By looking at and prioritizing the combined programs’ goals, approaches, and learnings, the authors recommend how to strengthen the U.S. and international responses to end the epidemic, and how bi-directional sharing holds the promise to help address other health issues and disparities.
+By looking at and prioritizing the combined programs’ goals, approaches, and learnings, the authors recommend how to strengthen the U.S. and international responses to end the epidemic, and how bi-directional sharing holds the promise to help address other health issues.

 Read More